shawntabrizi/shawntabrizi.github.io/src/content/blog/2017-11-05-correcting-ethereum-web3-js-hello-world.md

 Phew!
 We fixed our Hello World application!
 Take a look at the [overall changes on GitHub](https://github.com/shawntabrizi/ETH-Balance/commit/daa8ac6c380c6f870807023e295d51a03a21edef).
 I think this goes to show how difficult it can be to learn things on your own, and some of the best practices that can be overlooked so easily.
 I hope that I am able to go through these issues so that you don't have to.
 If you find any other issues with this or future samples I create, please let me know!

 Special shout out to [Reddit user JonnyLatte](https://www.reddit.com/r/ethdev/comments/7acshg/in_the_spirit_of_devcon3_build_your_first_web3js/dp9xdff/?utm_content=permalink&utm_medium=user&utm_source=reddit&utm_name=frontpage) for telling me the errors in my ways, and getting me to read more of the documentation around Web3!

-As always, if you found this content helpful, feel free to check out my [donation page](/donate/).